maggy1209/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * Do not remove anything from the initial code (not even the comments)
 * and don’t change anything but the line of code you are adding (don’t change the spaces to tabs!)
 * You are allowed to use the standard library
+Task `11` function that prints a buffer.

+* Prototype: void print_buffer(char *b, int size);
+* The function must print the content of size bytes of the buffer pointed by b
+* The output should print 10 bytes per line
+* Each line starts with the position of the first byte of the line in hexadecimal (8 chars), starting with 0
+* Each line shows the hexadecimal content (2 chars) of the buffer, 2 bytes at a time, separated by a space
+* Each line shows the content of the buffer.
+If the byte is a printable character, print the letter, if not, print .
+* Each line ends with a new line \n
+* If size is 0 or less, the output should be a new line only \n
+* You are allowed to use the standard library